 Recording URLs expire in 10 minutes.
 If your team needs to review a call, they do it immediately.
 Or your webhook stores it in your own secure archive.

-The result: Retell processes the call.
+The result: we process the call.
 Your systems store what you need.
-Retell keeps nothing.
+We keep nothing.

 Three layers: opt-out, redaction, and webhooks.
 Your data, your servers.